-RESOLUTION NO. 2931
+RESOLUTION NO. 3094

-RESOLUTION AUTHORIZING THE ISSUANCE AND SALE OF BONDS OF THE SACRAMENTO CITY UNIFIED SCHOOL DISTRICT IN AN AMOUNT NOT TO EXCEED \$112,000,000 OF SAID BONDS OF MEASURE Q AND NOT TO EXCEED \$10,000,000 OF SAID BONDS OF MEASURE R BY A NEGOTIATED SALE; PRESCRIBING THE TERMS OF SAID BONDS, APPROVING THE FORM OF AND AUTHORIZING THE EXECUTION AND DELIVERY OF A BOND PURCHASE AGREEMENT, A PAYING AGENT AGREEMENT, A CONTINUING DISCLOSURE CERTIFICATE, AN OFFICIAL STATEMENT AND COMPLIANCE PROCEDURES RELATING TO SAID BONDS; DELEGATING TO THE AUTHORIZED DISTRICT REPRESENTATIVE POWER TO SELECT THE UNDERWRITER; AND AUTHORIZING THE EXECUTION OF NECESSARY CERTIFICATES AND DOCUMENTS RELATING TO SAID BONDS
+RESOLUTION AUTHORIZING THE ISSUANCE AND SALE OF BONDS OF THE SACRAMENTO CITY UNIFIED SCHOOL DISTRICT IN AN AMOUNT NOT TO EXCEED \$30,900,000 BY A NEGOTIATED SALE; PRESCRIBING THE TERMS OF SAID BONDS, APPROVING THE FORM OF AND AUTHORIZING THE EXECUTION AND DELIVERY OF A BOND PURCHASE AGREEMENT, A PAYING AGENT AGREEMENT, A CONTINUING DISCLOSURE CERTIFICATE, AND AN OFFICIAL STATEMENT RELATING TO SAID BONDS; AND AUTHORIZING THE EXECUTION OF NECESSARY CERTIFICATES AND DOCUMENTS RELATING TO SAID BONDS

-WHEREAS, two elections (each, the "Election of 2012") were duly called and regularly held in the Sacramento City Unified School District, County of Sacramento, California (herein called the "District"), each on November 6, 2012, pursuant to Sections 15100 and 15264 and following of the Education Code of the State of California, at which bond propositions summarized as follows were submitted to the electors of the District (Measure Q and Measure R, respectively):
+WHEREAS, two elections (each, the "Election of 2012") were duly called and regularly held in the Sacramento City Unified School District, County of Sacramento, California (herein called the "District"), each on November 6, 2012, pursuant to Sections 15100 and 15264 et seq. of the Education Code of the State of California (the "Education Code"), at which bond propositions summarized as follows were submitted to the electors of the District ("Measure Q" and "Measure R," respectively):